Dalziel High School: Overview

-Houses

-The three school houses are Barclay, Colville, and Greig.
-Originally there were four houses: Avon, Brandon, Clyde and Douglas.

 Feeder schools

 The school's feeder schools include Glencairn Primary School, Knowetop Primary School and Ladywell Primary School.
 Pupils from other schools near to Dalziel, such as Logans Primary School, are usually transferred to Braidhurst High School.

 Sports

 Dalziel High School has its own playing fields, located at Dalziel Park, between the villages of Cleland and Carfin.
 The fields were proposed by the school's War Memorial Trust, and was to act as a permanent tribute to all the former pupils who died in the First World War and the Second World War.
 The playing fields were established through the purchase of the 192 acre Cleland Estate from the Colville family after the wars.
 Cleland Estate was also the venue for the annual Drama Festival.
 The estate was later redesigned to make it more compact and improve the quality of the pitches and this change was formalised when it was opened by the Princess Royal on 5 April 2001.

 A handful of sports teams use these fields, some of which include the rugby club Dalziel (a club which was, for a number years, only for former pupils of the school), and the local SPL football team Motherwell, as well as a number of local athletics, tennis and hockey clubs.
 The Dalziel Park playing fields are regarded as one of the best in the country.

-In February 2012, Dalziel was unveiled as a community sports hub.
+In February 2012, Dalziel was made a community sports hub.